kadeem-lewis/planner-app/README.md

 - [ ] Create filters, groups and labels
 - [ ] Setup Service Worker
+- [ ] Create and get reminders for tasks and events
 - [ ] Create update profile and settings features

 ### Tasks from First Version